 Back in the past, Pokémon was nothing more than a collection of pixels.
-However, the graphics of Sword and Shield have evolved dramatically and the look is immersive due to the technology introduced by Switch.
-As a matter of fact, the fans have already had a look into the amazing graphics of the Galar region.
+However, the graphics of Sword and Shield have evolved dramatically, and the look is immersive due to the technology introduced by Switch.
+The fans have already had a look into the amazing graphics of the Galar region.

 Set to return